ThomasVon2021/blikvm-site/docs/en/flashing_os.md

     [How to flash the eMMC on a Raspberry Pi Compute Module 4](https://www.youtube.com/watch?v=jp_mF1RknU4)

 ### Board Link

 If you use a CM4 with eMMC (like the CM4102016).
 You can use the v1 or v2 board to flash the eMMC.
-If your CM4 don't have eMMC, your device can just use a SD card to boot from.
+If your CM4 doesn't have eMMC, your device can just use a SD card to boot from.
 You don't need to look into this any further.
 Just flash to the SD card instead.
 First, use the jumper cap to short the boot pin (allowing you flash the EMMC memory).
 !!! info "If you use BLIKVM CM4 version"
     Then connect the data cable to the USB OTG interface.
 Power on blikvm and observe the act light, the green light is always on.
     ![Image title](assets/images/flash_os/flash_led-300x300.png){width="300"}
 !!! info "If you use BLIKVM PCIe version"
     Then connect the data cable to the USB-PC interface.
 Power on blikvm and observe the ACT and PWR LED isn't light.
     After initialize EMMC through the usbboot/rpiboot, the ACT and PWR LED light is always on.
     ![Image title](assets/images/flash_os/pcie-flash-boot.jpg){width="300"}
     ![Image title](assets/images/flash_os/pcie_flash_after_rpiboot.jpg){width="300"}

 !!! tip "EMMC knowledge"
     If you use Raspberry Pi compute modules such as CM3 eMMC or CM4 eMMC version，you can initialize eMMC through the [usbboot](https://github.com/raspberrypi/usbboot) project.
 Note that the eMMC board version **cannot** use the SD card to boot the image.
     Instead, you need to flash the eMMC storage by using the usbboot project that emulates USB Mass Storage Device (MSD).